 The only way to make such observation possible is to spend a significant amount of time in each place, allowing for the experience of various processes such as adaptation, integration, exploration, and connection.
 Textures, sounds, colors, and scents serve as immediate references, etched into his memory through his senses and portrayed in his artwork, aiming to create a lasting synesthetic impact.

 For a little over a year, Oliver worked on the initial phase of this research project while residing in the small town of Todos Santos in Baja California Sur.
 The outcome was a piece titled “Ventanas (Windows)”, comprising sixty works, including sketches, artist’s diaries, paintings, bronze sculptures, videos, installation, and a monumental urban sand sculpture on the Malecón beach.
-This artwork was unveiled on December 15, 2023, at the Baja California Sur Museum of Art (MUABCS), and will remain on exhibition until April 15, 2024, before touring both nationally and internationally
+This artwork was unveiled on December 15, 2023, at the Baja California Sur Museum of Art (MUABCS).

 The second part of the project involves developing another piece titled “Meridianos”, mainly composed of large-format textile art, combining various weaving techniques and materials from the region to showcase its roots and culture as an approach to Yucatecan traditions.